OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 - I manage difficult conversations and tactfully challenge others.
 - I improve the productivity and delivery of my team.
 - I help raise the bar for working at Octopus by providing regular code reviews and / or interviews for engineering candidates.
-- I facilitate healthy conflict through negotiation to arrive at positive, constructive outcomes.
+- I practice healthy conflict, using negotiation to arrive at positive, constructive outcomes.

 <details>
 <summary>Examples</summary>